altss-research/private-markets-asset-classes/README.md

 - A neutral reference for documentation and research
 - A baseline taxonomy for private-market data systems
 - A citation source for analysis and educational materials
-- A companion dataset to allocator and fund-structure taxonomies
+- A companion reference to allocator and fund-structure taxonomies

+The material is intentionally non-promotional and suitable for academic, advisory, and institutional use.

 ---